TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 ------------------------------

 .. important:: Migrate Extension Documentation

-   Since May 29th 2019 a new infrastructure is in place at docs.typo3.org.
+   As of May 29th 2019, new infrastructure now powers docs.typo3.org.
-   This requires some :ref:`migration tasks <h2document:migrate>` for extension authors in order to automatically render the extension documentation on the new server.
+   For extensions developers, some :ref:`migration tasks <h2document:migrate>` are required to ensure that extension documentation is rendered automatically on the new infrastructure.

 .. sidebar:: New to TYPO3?

-   If you are new to TYPO3, please start by looking at the :ref:`t3start:start` and the other
-   :ref:`Tutorials and Guides <tutorials>`, which will help you progressively increase your knowledge of TYPO3.
+   If you are new to TYPO3, start by visiting the :ref:`t3start:start` and the :ref:`Tutorials and Guides <tutorials>` which are intended for new users who are interested in gaining a better understanding of TYPO3.

-   When you feel ready, you should quickly get an overview of what is within :ref:`t3coreapi:start`, which is *the main manual about TYPO3*.
-   Additionally, you might want to refer to the :ref:`References <references>`.
+   Once you are ready, you can continue your learning by visiting the :ref:`t3coreapi:start`, which covers TYPO3's core.
+It is advised that you also make use of the :ref:`References <references>`.

 ..
 End of sidebar

--  Most manuals are available for several TYPO3 versions.
+-  Most manuals are available for several versions of TYPO3.
 If you are using an older TYPO3 version (before TYPO3 9.5), make sure to select the correct version for the manual you are reading! :ref:`Read more ... <usage-version-selector>`
 -  You can get support for TYPO3 via StackOverflow or Slack.
 Find out more on https://typo3.org/help